kevinngth/Project-1-Game/README.md

 Bootstrap was also challenging in the sense that I had to figure out the class attribute that was directly affecting the parameter I wanted to change e.g. margin.
 It was difficult to see at first but eventually I got the hang of it.
 ### Unsolved problems
+* Using JS DOM without ruining the layout
+I didn't manage to figure out how to generate cards from JS using DOM without ruining the layout preset by my HTML.
+In the end I worked around it by setting the cards to visibility: hidden and using JS DOM to switch it to visibility: visible when the content in the cards are generated.